 For obvious reasons, it’s always preferable to come away with something that gives you a sense of satisfaction, and a piece of work that would help you to win new clients, not chase them away.
 When evaluating a potential project to determine if it’s one that you should accept, be sure to give yourself time for a high quality of work, or it is likely to be an issue later.

 3. Get Started Right Away

-Procrastination is easy for freelance designers, since there is no one around to hold you accountable.
+Procrastination is easy for freelance designers since there’s no one around to hold them accountable.
 It’s a very simple concept, getting started earlier will allow you a better chance to meet your deadlines, but it’s easy to put things off.

 By getting started right away you’ll have a chance to identify any potential problems while there is still plenty of time to deal with them, and you’ll reduce the pressure that will exist later as the deadline gets closer.

 Part of the difficulty in pricing projects and setting deadlines and schedules is that unexpected issues are almost certain to arise.
 Planning for the unexpected is a necessary part of the process that will usually be learned after a few bad experiences.